reside-ic/TreeTables/README.md

 Data provided to the table must include the following fields:
 * key: number - a unique row identifier
 * parent: number - the key of this row's parent row
-* hasChild: bool - does this row have any children

 ## Options
 TreeTable options are all DataTable options plus: